kamangir/bluer-algo/bluer_algo/docs/bps/mathematics/localization-template.md

 title:::

-> ℹ️ BLE Localization Cost Function with σ
+> BLE Localization Cost Function with σ

 This document defines the mathematical model used to estimate the position of a UGV based on BLE advertisements.
 Each beacon advertises its position $(x_i, y_i, z_i)$ and uncertainty $\sigma_i$ along with its transmitted power.